horacioh/generator-zf-smacss/README.md

 ##Getting Started
 ===================

-1. Install the Generator Globally: `npm install -g zf-smacss`
+1. Install the Generator Globally: `npm install -g generator-zf-smacss`
 2. Go to your working directory: `cd path/to/your/directory`
 3. Run: `yo zf-smacss`
 4. Follow the Prompt